isomerpages/moe-northbrookssec/_parents/Sec One 2023 Posting Matters/Section 2: Administrative Matters What you need to do.md

 Two types of FAS application:

-*   **Already Approved MOE FAS for 2023 with Approval Letter from Primary School** \- Please exchange your letter at [Learning Network Room (Level 1)](https://northbrookssec.moe.edu.sg/qql/slot/u162/People/Parents/Sec%201%20Registration%20(2022%20Intake)/On-site%202022.jpg) in order for you to collect your books and uniforms.
+*   <b>Already Approved MOE FAS for 2023 with Approval Letter from Primary School</b> \- Please exchange your letter at [Learning Network Room (Level 1)](https://northbrookssec.moe.edu.sg/qql/slot/u162/People/Parents/Sec%201%20Registration%20(2022%20Intake)/On-site%202022.jpg) in order for you to collect your books and uniforms.

-*   **New applications** \- Please proceed to [Learning Network Room (Level 1)](https://northbrookssec.moe.edu.sg/qql/slot/u162/People/Parents/Sec%201%20Registration%20(2022%20Intake)/On-site%202022.jpg) to complete the application form.
+*   <b>New applications</b> \- Please proceed to [Learning Network Room (Level 1)](https://northbrookssec.moe.edu.sg/qql/slot/u162/People/Parents/Sec%201%20Registration%20(2022%20Intake)/On-site%202022.jpg) to complete the application form.
 Submit your supporting documents.
 Once approved, you will be notified to collect the School Approval letter.